Skip to content

 Motor ControlMarch 21, 20266 min read

-Ziegler-Nichols PID Tuning: From Open-Loop Step Response to Practical Controller Gains
+Ziegler-Nichols PID Tuning: Open-Loop to Gains

 Learn Ziegler-Nichols PID tuning using process gain, dead time & time constant.
 Worked example with real motor control values.
 Free online calculator.